-- the potential reduced spending by other companies on networking solutions as a result of significant information systems spending on year 2000 remediation. - the division of the board of directors into three separate classes; - the right of the board of directors to elect a director to fill a vacancy created by the expansion of the board of directors; and are subject to the provisions of section 203 of the Delaware General Corporation Law.
+- \ the division of the board of directors into three separate classes; - \ the right of the board of directors to elect a director to fill a vacancy created by the expansion of the board of directors; - \ the ability of the board of directors to alter our bylaws without getting stockholder approval; and

+Furthermore, we are subject to the provisions of section 203 of the Delaware General Corporation Law.
 These provisions prohibit large stockholders, in particular those owning 15% or more of the outstanding voting stock, from consummating a merger or combination with a corporation unless this stockholder receives board approval for the transaction or 66 2/3% of the shares of voting stock not owned by the stockholder approve the merger or combination.
 Further, we have investor agreements with Compaq, Siemens and 3Com which require us to give these companies notice if we receive an acquisition offer or if we intend to pursue one.